SwatiInd/Getting-and-Cleaning-Data-/README.md

 names(selected_data) <- name_var
 ```
 # 5. Average of each variable for each activity and each subject #
-From the data set in step 4, a second independent tidy data set was created for average of each variable with the following steps:
+From the data set in step 4, a second independent tidy data set was created for average of each variable with the following steps: \
-(a) Data is grouped by id and activity by using function group_by
+(a) Data is grouped by id and activity by using function group_by \
-(b) Subsequently, mean is calculated for each subject and each activity.
+(b) Subsequently, mean is calculated for each subject and each activity.\

 ```
 mean_activity <- selected_data %>% group_by(id, activity) %>%
         summarise_all(~ mean(.x, na.rm = TRUE))

 ```
-(c) Data is written in txt file named as "Activity_mean.txt"
+(c) Data is written in txt file named as "Activity_mean.txt" and their variables' names are in "Activity_mean_variable.txt"
 ```
+write.table(colnames(mean_activity), file = "Activity_mean_variable.txt",row.name=TRUE, col.names = FALSE, quote = FALSE)
 write.table(mean_activity, file = "Activity_mean.txt",row.name=FALSE, col.names = FALSE)
 ```